awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

     The following example shows using the :code:`TransferUtility `in the context of an Activity.
     If you are creating :code:`TransferUtility` from an application context, you can construct the :code:`AWSCredentialsProvider` and pass it into :code:`TransferUtility` to use in forming the :code:`AWSConfiguration` object..
-The :code:`TransferUtility` will check the size of file being uploaded and will automatically switch over to using multi-part uploads if the file size exceeds 5 MB.
+The :code:`TransferUtility` checks the size of file being uploaded and automatically uses multi-part uploads if the file size exceeds 5 MB.

        .. code-block:: java